smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 Price data quality is subject to crypto actions by the crypto project teams.
 Crypto actions are similar to [corporate actions](https://en.wikipedia.org/wiki/Corporate_action) but are specific to cryptocurrency projects.
 Sustaining data quality is dependent on data sources implementing the necessary adjustments related to token renaming, token swaps, redenominations, splits, and other migrations that teams who govern the token might undertake.

-For example, when a project upgrades to a new version of their token, this results in a token migration.
+For example, when a project upgrades to a new version of their token, this results in a *token migration*.
 When token migrations occur, they require building a new price feed to ensure that the token price is accurately reported.
 When considering a token migration, or other crypto action, projects should proactively reach out to relevant stakeholders to ensure the asset price is accurately reported throughout the process.

 ### Fast Gas Reliability